Venezuelan President Maduro set to run for re-election in 2018 vote

 The unpopular leader, whom foes decry as a dictator who has wrecked the OPEC member's economy, said he would run if the ruling Socialist Party asked him, even as Venezuelans reel from empty shelves and the world's fastest inflation.

-"I'm ready to be a candidate," he told reporters during a rally of cheering red-shirted supporters in Caracas.
+"I'm ready to be a candidate," he told reporters during a rally of cheering red-shirted supporters broadcast on state TV.

 The 55-year-old former bus driver and union leader, who succeeded Hugo Chavez in 2013, benefits from a formidable political machinery, a compliant national election board, and a hard core of support from poor Venezuelans reliant on state food handouts.